daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 <sup>2</sup> See, for example: [Autoencoders for Anomaly Detection in an Industrial Multivariate Time Series Dataset.
 Tziolas et al. Eng.
 Proc.
 2022, 18(1), 23](https://doi.org/10.3390/engproc2022018023); [Anomaly Detection in Univariate Time-Series: a Surbey on the State-of-the-Art.
 Braei and Wagner.
 2020](https://arxiv.org/pdf/2004.00433.pdf); [A Deep Neural Network for Unsupervised Anomaly Detection and Diagnosis in
 Multivariate Time Series Data.
 Zhang et al. 2018](https://arxiv.org/pdf/1811.08055v1.pdf).

+<sup>3</sup> Only for demonstrational purposes, we calculate the batch quality rating as the proportion of batches which length was within +-25% of the spec duration.

 Copyright © 2022 Zheniya Mogilevski